 So if people don’t comply premises can be closed down.

 What will the police do?

 The police in Wales will engage with people, explain what they need to do and encourage them to comply.
 But our police forces have been given powers and they will use them – the restrictions will be enforced if people don’t respond.

 What are the financial penalties?

-The coronavirus regulations include provisions for a fixed penalty notice to be issued for breaches of the regulations, carrying a fine of £60; this is increased to £120 for a second offence and continues to double for repeated offences, up to a maximum of £1,920.
+The coronavirus regulations include provisions for a fixed penalty notice to be issued for most types of breaches of the regulations, carrying a fine of £60; this is increased to £120 for a second offence and continues to double for repeated offences, up to a maximum of £1,920.
 If prosecuted, however, a court can impose any fine (it is not limited).

 We hope people understand the severity of the situation we are facing and will comply with the regulations, without having to be issued penalties.